geeknik/my-awesome-stars/topics.md

 - [DioxusLabs/dioxus](https://github.com/DioxusLabs/dioxus) - Fullstack app framework for web, desktop, and mobile.
 - [expo/expo](https://github.com/expo/expo) - An open-source framework for making universal native apps with React.
 Expo runs on Android, iOS, and the web.
 - [noodle-run/noodle](https://github.com/noodle-run/noodle) - Rethinking Student Productivity
-- [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Secure open source cloud runtime for AI apps & AI agents
+- [e2b-dev/E2B](https://github.com/e2b-dev/E2B) - Open-source, secure environment with real-world tools for enterprise-grade agents.
 - [appsmithorg/appsmith](https://github.com/appsmithorg/appsmith) - Platform to build admin panels, internal tools, and dashboards.
 Integrates with 25+ databases and any API.
 - [QuivrHQ/quivr](https://github.com/QuivrHQ/quivr) - Opiniated RAG for integrating GenAI in your apps 🧠   Focus on your product rather than the RAG.
 Easy integration in existing products with customisation!
 Any LLM: GPT4, Groq, Llama.
 Any Vectorstore:
 - [collinbarrett/FilterLists](https://github.com/collinbarrett/FilterLists) - :shield: The independent, comprehensive directory of filter and host lists for advertisements, trackers, malware, and annoyances.